-- 1. The foreigner has provided the authorities with misleading information about his or her identity in a manner which might result in an impediment to removal and has not corrected this piece of information on his/her own initiative, in particular by withholding or destroying documents or by claiming a false identity; - 2. the foreigner has paid substantial amounts of money, in particular to a third person [a smuggler or a trafficker] and it can be concluded under the individual circumstances that he or she will resist removal, because otherwise his or her expenditures would have been of no avail; - 3. the foreigner poses a significant risk to life and limb of third persons or to "significant legal interests of national security"; - 4. the foreigner has been sentenced repeatedly to at least one prison term for intentional criminal offenses: - 5. the foreigner has failed to obtain a passport or has refused or omitted to cooperate with authorities to fulfil other legal requirements for the clarification of his/her identity.
-The foreigner must have been informed in advance about the possibility of detention in case he or she did not comply with the aforementioned obligations; - 6. the foreigner has repeatedly failed to comply with an obligation imposed by the authorities to take up residence in a particular region or place [residence obligation] or with other obligations imposed by the authorities to safeguard and enforce the removal order; - 7. a foreigner who has entered the country legally but is now obliged to leave, cannot be apprehended by the authorities, because he or she does not have a place of residence at which he or she is predominantly staying.
+- The foreigner has provided the authorities with misleading information about their identity in a manner which might result in an impediment to removal and has not corrected this piece of information on his/her own initiative, in particular by withholding or destroying documents or by claiming a false identity; - ❖ The foreigner has paid substantial amounts of money, in particular to a third person [a smuggler or a trafficker] and it can be concluded under the individual circumstances that they will resist removal, because otherwise their expenditures would have been of no avail; - ❖ The foreigner poses a significant risk to life and limb of third persons or to 'significant legal interests of national security'; - The foreigner has been sentenced repeatedly to at least one prison term for intentional criminal offenses; - The foreigner has failed to obtain a passport or has refused or omitted to cooperate with authorities to fulfil other legal requirements for the clarification of his/her identity.
+The foreigner must have been informed in advance about the possibility of detention in case they did not comply with the aforementioned obligations; - The foreigner has repeatedly failed to comply with an obligation imposed by the authorities to take up residence in a particular region or place [residence obligation] or with other obligations imposed by the authorities to secure and enforce the removal order; - ❖ A foreigner who has entered the country legally but is now obliged to leave, cannot be apprehended by the authorities, because they do not have a place of residence at which they are predominantly staying.

-It has been noted that the relationship of the newly introduced sub-paragraphs 62(3a) and 62(3b) Residence Act is not entirely clear.
-663 The Explanatory Memorandum to the new Act states that the "indications" listed in Section 62(3b) aim to define the more concrete grounds, whereas the "assumptions" listed in Section 62(3a) "allow for a more reliable prognosis" on whether a person is trying to avoid removal.
-664 This seems to imply that the "assumptions" listed in sub-paragraph 3a are supposed to serve as additional grounds for detention, while the concrete evidence as listed in Section 3b would provide the basis for a possible detention order as "objective criteria".
-However, the wording of the law does not support this interpretation: According to the law, a detention order can be based both on the "assumptions" of sub-paragraph 3a and on the "indications" of sub-paragraph 3b.
+It has been noted that the relationship between the newly introduced sub-paragraphs 62(3a) and 62(3b) Residence Act is not entirely clear.968 The Explanatory Memorandum to the new Act states that the 'indications' listed in Section 62(3b) aim to define the more concrete grounds, whereas the 'assumptions' listed in Section 62(3a) 'allow for a more reliable prognosis' as to whether a person is trying to avoid removal.969 This seems to imply that the 'assumptions' listed in sub-paragraph 3a are supposed to serve as additional grounds for detention, while the concrete evidence as listed in Section 3b would provide the basis for a possible detention order as 'objective criteria'.
+However, the wording of the law does not support this interpretation: according to the law, a detention order can be based both on the 'assumptions' of sub-paragraph 3a and on the 'indications' of sub-paragraph 3b.
 The 2019 amendments therefore simply seem to have expanded the list of possible grounds for detention, rather than clarifying the preconditions for detention orders.

-The new provisions have been criticised for their contradiction with the principle of detention as a "last resort".
-Furthermore, it has been pointed out that the concept of a "refutable assumption" as it is now set out in paragraph 3a is vaguely worded and places the full burden of proof on the individual who has to provide evidence that he/she is not trying to evade removal.
-Furthermore, Article 15 of the Return Directive (2008/115/EC) does not refer to the concept of a "refutable assumption" as sufficient grounds for a detention order.
-For this reason, it is doubtful whether the amendments, in particular the concept of the "refutable assumption" of sub-paragraph 3a are in line with the Return Directive.
-665
+The new provisions have been criticised for their contradiction with the principle of detention as a 'last resort'.
+Furthermore, it has been pointed out that the concept of a 'refutable assumption' as it is now set out in paragraph 3a is vaguely worded and places the full burden of proof on the individual who has to provide evidence that he/she is not trying to evade removal.
+Furthermore, Article 15 of the Return Directive (2008/115/EC) does not refer to the concept of a 'refutable assumption' as sufficient grounds for a detention order.
+For this reason, it is doubtful whether the amendments, in particular the concept of the 'refutable assumption' of sub-paragraph 3a are in line with the Return Directive.